MartynaKaczmarczyk/MeetDynatraceProjects/README.md

 # MeetDynatraceProject
-To start the server, run this command:
+To start the server, run this command in backend directory:

 `node index.js`